UPDATE: ICE Releases Pregnant Woman From Immigration Detention Facility

 Leah Chavarria, an attorney representing the mother, said Solis is a domestic violence survivor from a previous relationship and is therefore eligible for a U-visa.
 An application for that visa is pending.

 “It took a month and a half of diligent work and community support to get Maria Solis released from detention and finally we can celebrate her freedom,” Chavarria said.
 “The Department of Homeland Security has made a discretionary decision to release Maria on an order of supervision, pending the decision of her U-visa application filed in August.
-Maria, Maria’s family, and I are very happy for this outcome, though I remain concerned for the health of Maria’s unborn child on account of the stress Maria endured over the last month and a half.”
+Maria, Maria’s family, and I are very happy for this outcome, though I remain concerned for the health of Maria’s pregnancy on account of the stress Maria endured over the last month and a half.”

 “I am relieved, and I know Maria is as well, that she will now be able to receive the medical treatment she needs,” Chavarria said.
 “I know that Maria is thankful to her family and the community for all their support and that she is beyond happy to now be able to hug her children and be with her family without the shackles of detention around her.”